How to Change New Mexico LLC Address | A Step-by-Step Guide

 • Have a physical address in New Mexico (P.O. boxes are not acceptable)

-You can serve as your own Registered Agent or appoint a friend, family member, or professional New Mexico Registered Agent Services.
+You can serve as your own Registered Agent or appoint a friend, family member or hire the Best New Mexico Registered Agent Services.

 Complete the Form